|Always make sure that supplies are clean and wash your hands before handling breastmilk.|

 Babies have been fed milk by an at-the-breast tube system, by cup feeding, saucer, spoon, dropper, or by bottle.

 The act of nourishing a baby at one’s breast (breastfeeding) is ideally not separated from the sustenance the baby is receiving (milk).
-Therefore, when a mother does not produce (enough) milk, an already latching baby would preferably get all additional breastmilk via an at-the-breast system.1
+Therefore, when someone does not produce (enough) milk, an already latching baby would preferably get all additional breastmilk via an at-the-breast system.1

 Expensive equipment is not required for this.
 It does not have to be an official at-the-breast system that you purchase/use.
 All that is needed is a long length of No. 5 French feeding tube (can be purchased or ordered at your local pharmacy), and some sort of container (like a bottle) to hold the breastmilk in.
-The following DIY version is perfectly adequate and keeps baby at his/her own mother’s breast, thus minimizing the risk of jeopardizing supply (as the breasts and supply of the woman are still being stimulated while baby is latched on and drinking).2
+The following DIY version is perfectly adequate and keeps baby at the breast, thus minimizing the risk of jeopardizing supply (as the breasts and supply are still being stimulated while baby is latched on and drinking).2

 If this is not possible, and until breastfeeding and/or feeding with an at-the-breast system can be established, other methods are best used before giving a bottle, like using a cup.
-Avoiding bottle feeding is important in order to prevent nipple confusion if a mother hopes to fully breastfeed her baby eventually.3
+Avoiding bottle feeding is important in order to prevent nipple confusion if someone hopes to fully breastfeed their baby eventually.3

 On AskDr.Sears it is stated that “research has shown that not only is it possible for preemies to drink from a cup, but they also maintain a more stable blood-oxygen level during cup-feeding than during bottle-feeding.”
 The participant’s manual of the WHO’s Breastfeeding counselling (p.124) states: